thinking-binaries/pyparsers/README.md

 new code as I test and document it.
 (I've got more code in the wings, but I've only released in public form the parts that I think are most useful to other people at this stage).

+The "Test" files are just to test that the parsers work, and require that the file cars.xml is present (see notes in the Demo to see how to do this).

+The "Demo" files are real starting points of code that you can use to get going quickly.

 David Whale